 Library computers and equipment

 If you are in the library and have a problem with a Library computer or your own laptop, or need help with software, printing, or scanning, ask for help at the nearest service desk.
-For more Library help with technical problems, or help when you are off-campus, see Technical assistance.
+For more Library help with technical problems, or help when you are off-campus, see our Ask a Librarian services.

 For help with Canvas, your SFU account, or password, contact SFU's IT Services.

 To access the SFU campus wireless network, you need a valid SFU computing account.
 For more information about configuring wireless on your devices, see SFU IT Services's Wireless instructions.

 If you need assistance with this, ask a staff member for help.

 Libraries are constantly changing and library instruction and help is always available, for both new and returning students.

 For an overview of the Library research process, tips for finding sources, and writing and citing, Start your research here.